-Using ARP ESSER Funding for LETRS® Literacy Professional Learning
+Using ARP ESSER Funding for Professional Learning

 The Glossary of Education Reform defines backward mapping as a process that educators use to design learning experiences and instructional techniques to achieve specific learning goals.
 Or, as author Stephen Covey says, “Start with the end in mind.”

 Educators are dealing with an historic infusion of federal funding from the three pandemic stimulus packages.
 Five years from now, when all these taxpayer dollars are spent, a moment of reckoning will come.
 What did the educational community do with all that money?
-And what has this meant for our kids?
+And what has this meant for our children?

-Now is the time for educators to backward map and "start with the end in mind."
+Now is the time for educators to backward map and “Start with the end in mind.”
 The initial wave of crisis spending was rightly focused on devices, connectivity, and hygiene.
-The next phase of spending comes with a big responsibility: delivering quantifiable results in student outcomes.
+The next phase of spending comes with a big responsibility: Delivering quantifiable results in student outcomes.

-The legislation itself emphasizes effectiveness by requiring that interventions purchased with ARP ESSER funds be targeted and evidence-based.
+The legislation itself emphasizes effectiveness by requiring interventions purchased with ARP ESSER funds be targeted and evidence-based.

 ARP ESSER funding: A recap